ds-04/amanda_deploy/README.md

 Yes contributions are welcome to develope/test/integrate bsdtcp auth into this ansible code.

-## *Are Ubuntu/SUSE or other OS hosts working?*

-These have not been included.
-Have not been tested with this code.
-Pull requests and testing effort welcomed.

-Whilst Ubuntu should be similar to Debian it has not been tested here and hence not included.

 ## *How do I run commands as the Amanda user?*

 That's up to you, but you can switch to it or use ```sudo -u amanda_user COMMAND```